Kakamotobi/Learned/Computer Network/DNS.md

   - An empty string, which all Fully Qualified Domain Names(FQDNs) end with.
     - Ex: "www.google.com" is "www.google.com." where there is an empty string after the last period.
   - However, this is not required to be explicit and is usually not included.
-- **Top-Level Domains**
+- **Top-Level Domain**
-  - These are domains categorized into types of organizations that use them.
+  - Domain categorized into one of different types of organizations.
   - Ex: "com" for commercial organizations, "edu" for educational organizations.
-- **Second-Level Domains**
+- **Second-Level Domain**
-  - These are individual organizations.
+  - Domain representing individual organizations.
   - Ex: "google", "skku".
-- **Subdomains**
+- **Subdomain**
+  - Subset domain of the second-level domain.
-  - The parent domain can be further divided into subdomains.
+    - i.e. the parent domain can be further divided into subdomains.
   - Ex: "www", "mail", "docs", "drive", etc for google.

 ## DNS Query